Data-Driven Optimal Control of Affine Systems: A Linear Programming Perspective: Conclusion

 Lastly, we comment on the use of $W$, which originates from the relaxation of the constraints in \eqref{alternativeLPQfunctions}.
 Its design is independent from the collected data and, as mentioned in \cite{GoranADP} in deterministic settings, it can be used offline to generate new constraints associated with the same $(x,u)$ pairs but different $w$.
 For the first time, in the present paper, we provide a design condition on $W$ via \eqref{rank condition} and establish that it must be selected to be independent from the observed state-input trajectories.

-\section{CONCLUSION}
+\section{Conclusion}

 The present letter focuses on optimal control for affine systems via data-driven linear programming.
 After introducing the fixed point characterization of three fundamental operators, we show how to synthesize the Bellman inequalities in the LP formulations from data and provide estimators for the associated expected values that preserve the optimal policy.
-To provide sufficient conditions for the mentioned results, we complete the proof of Willem's fundamental lemma for affine systems.
-Future research will include the study of error bounds due to constraint approximation.
+To provide sufficient conditions for the mentioned results, we complete the proof of Willems' fundamental lemma for affine systems.
+Future research directions will include relaxation of the sufficient conditions in the spirit of \cite{YuExtensionWillems} and online experiment design \cite{HankOnlineExpDesign}.